 - This event has passed.

 Masa paper is a type of rice paper.
-When it is wet and crumpled, then touched with paint (acrylic or watercolor) the darker colors settle into the crinkles and create a batik-like effect, but without the mess of wax.
-This is a two-afternoon workshop available to ages 16+ and is on Saturday, 9/19/20 from 10:30 am – 2:30 pm, and Sunday 9/20/20 from 1:30 pm – 3:30 pm.
+When it is wet and crumpled, then touched with paint (acrylic work a best) the colors settle into the crinkles and create a batik-like effect, but without the mess of wax.
+In this two-day workshop (Sat/Sun) there will be examples in different stages with a demonstration on Saturday after which you all get to experiment, play, create magic & mount to a substrate.

-Nancy Newhard, Curator at AHACC is the instructor for this class.
+Nancy Newhard, is the Curator at AHACC.
 Nancy’s educational background includes MS from Radford University, BS from Longwood University, and studies at Hollins University.
 She has been a Council Member with the VA Assoc. of Museums, and other memberships include VA & Baltimore Watercolor Societies, Smithsonian Assoc., Taubman Museum, and Virginia Museum.